Skip to Main Content

 5. Scroll to the bottom of the webpage and click the save and display button.

-8. If you have multiple teachers in a course, they will appear in the dropdown.
-You can create multiple appointment block, one for each teacher.
+7. If you have multiple teachers in a course, they will appear in the dropdown.
+You can create one appointment block per teacher.

-9. Options will appear to add time slots.
+8. Options will appear to add time slots.
 All time slots must occur in the future, and the start time must be before the end time.
-The simplest option is to:
+Add the appropriate number of slots, changing settings for length of slot, etc.

 Earlham College • 801 National Road West • Richmond, Indiana 47374-4095